looqa/eventtide/README.md

 #### Listener priority
 In listener config, you can set `priority` property.
 If bus is not `async`, it guarantees that listeners for given event will be executed in `priority` order. `priority` is ascending.
 By default, all listeners has `priority` set to 1.

+Keep in mind that deep listeners and exact listeners has no difference by priority (at least by now), so, if you have listener on `*` path with `priority: 1` and listener on exact path with `priority: 2`, the `*` listener will be executed as first.

 #### Removing a Listener
 You can unsubscribe listener using `off()` function:
 ```javascript